Skip to main content

 Debug resource allocation

-Due to the multilayered (each tenant in the hierarchy imposing restrictions on its descendants) and multifaceted (hardware and tenant profiles) nature of resource profiles it can be hard to understand why a certain resource restriction has been applied to an application.
+Due to the multilayered (each tenant in the hierarchy imposing restrictions on its descendants) and multifaceted (system and tenant profiles) nature of resource profiles it can be hard to understand why a certain resource restriction has been applied to an application.
 To help answer this question one can employ one of the following actions, depending on the resource:

 • gateway-network/outbound-network-access/debug and ingress/inbound-network-access/debug actions to debug network rules on service instance level